Alien Tort Statute: Nestlé USA, Inc. v. Doe

-The most recent case concerning the ATS was John Doe I, et al. v.
-Nestle, which was heard by the Supreme Court on December 1, 2020 and decided June 17, 2021.
+A recent case concerning the ATS was John Doe I, et al. v.
+Nestle, which was heard by the Supreme Court on December 1, 2020, and decided June 17, 2021.
 Consolidated with Cargill, Inc. v.
-Doe, the case alleges that Nestle and Cargill aided and abetted forced child labour in the Ivory Coast in connection with the harvesting of cocoa.
+Doe, the case alleges that Nestlé and Cargill aided and abetted forced child labour in the Ivory Coast in connection with the harvesting of cocoa.
 The applicability of the ATS was interpreted by each circuit individually, with the Ninth and Fourth Circuits in support of investigating Nestle's liability, while the Second Circuit maintained that the Statute did not apply to corporate liability.
 In an 8–1 decision, the Supreme Court ruled that the U.S. federal judiciary lacked jurisdiction over the case due to neither corporate defendant having sufficient connections to the U.S. beyond "mere corporate presence".

-The Nestle/Cargill ruling was assessed by international legal jurists as narrowing the scope of the ATS while failing to clarify whether or how corporate defendants may be liable thereunder.
+The Nestle/Cargill ruling was assessed by international legal jurists as narrowing the scope of the ATS while failing to clarify whether or how corporate defendants may be liable under it.
 While the Court rejected "general corporate activity", such as the making of operational decisions, as insufficient U.S.-based conduct to establish jurisdiction under the Statute, it did not specify what activities or ties would meet the requirements.
-However, the Court rejected the defendants' argument to narrow the applicability of the ATS to abuses that take place on U.S. soil, and also disagreed with the Trump Administration's amicus curiae brief asserting that there should be no aiding and abetting cause of action under the Statute.
+However, the Court rejected the defendants' argument to narrow the applicability of the ATS to abuses that take place on U.S. soil, and also disagreed with the Trump administration's amicus curiae brief asserting that there should be no aiding and abetting cause of action under the Statute.

+Doe v.
+Cisco

+On July 3, 2023, the Ninth Circuit issued a decision in Doe v.
+Cisco.
+In this case, Falun Gong practitioners alleged that they were victims of human rights abuses perpetrated by the Chinese Communist Party and enabled by the technological assistance of Cisco and two Cisco executives.

+The Ninth Circuit affirmed the district court's dismissal of the plaintiffs' ATS claims against the Cisco executives.
+However, it reversed the dismissal of the plaintiffs' ATS claims against the corporate defendant, Cisco, and the dismissal of claims under the Torture Victim Protection Act (TVPA) against the Cisco executives.

+The Ninth Circuit relied on the Supreme Court's decision in Nestlé to conclude that corporations can be held liable under the ATS.
+Citing the Supreme Court's ruling in Sosa, the court held that aiding and abetting liability is cognizable under the ATS.
+It ruled that "plaintiffs' allegations against Cisco were sufficient to meet the applicable aiding and abetting standard".
+The case was remanded for further proceedings.
+In September 2024, the Ninth Circuit denied Cisco's petition for rehearing and stated that the court had "faithfully applied the Sosa framework to the facts of this case".
+Cisco filed a certiorari with the Supreme Court in January 2025.